TimBenjamin/adventofcode2020/README.md

 - Day 17: very nice + big success (it was a mistake to go down the route of n-dimensional slices - maps ftw)
 - Day 18: very nice + big success (enjoyed the bracketing reduction, could have written a neater answer, must use more small functions)
 - Day 19: very nice + FAIL (my part 2 does not produce the right answer and I don't see why)
-- Day 20: very nice + FAIL (fairly straightforward to find a part 1 answer, but then building the jigsaw is too much for me)
+- Day 20: very nice + eventual big success (this was a bit ridiculous, but I got there in the end...)
 - Day 21: very nice + big success (a refreshingly straightforward solution today, I think I was just on the right path from the start)
 - Day 22: very nice + big success (the format of the log entries was my undoing at first - very strange)
 - Day 23: very nice + big success (learned linked lists, and then realised a map of the inverse was the key to very fast execution)